gt-big-data/gt-big-data.github.io/README.md

 To run in localhost

-## Deployment (After Committing to Main!)
+## Deployment (After Committing to Master!)

 ### 1. `yarn run build`

 Creates productionized build.
-Run after a successful to main, ensure there are no errors on localhost before.
+Run after a successful commit to master branch, ensure there are no errors on localhost before.

 ### 2. `yarn run deploy`